grig23/primetime.en/help/programming/browser-tvsdk-2.4/content-playback-options-browser-tvsdk/302-redirect-overview/c-psdk-browser-tvsdk-2.4-302-redirect-overview.md

 ---
 description: 302 redirect optimization minimizes the number of 302 redirect responses, which allows your application to load balance more effectively.
-seo-description: 302 redirect optimization minimizes the number of 302 redirect responses, which allows your application to load balance more effectively.
-seo-title: HTTP 302 redirect optimization
 title: HTTP 302 redirect optimization
-uuid: d3009c6c-320a-4c0f-b6ba-bf6473049823
 ---

 # HTTP 302 redirect optimization {#http-redirect-optimization}